pedroalonsoms/room-homepage/README.md

 - Change images to `jpg` instead of `webp`?
 - Lossles Compress `jpg`?
 - Lazy load carrousel images
+- Pass image format to `webp`
+- Better `picture` `srcset` attributes and responsive images
+- Improve carrousel SEO and accesibility
+- Consistent margin and padding usage
+- Better image handling, use proper `width` and `height` instead of absolute positioning for gettnig them to be the minimum height of the container

 - Run rests when zooming-in
 - Cross-browser testing